pmhalvor/whale-speech/docs/ladr/LADR_0003_pipeline_order.md

 - Potenitally find new vocalization frequencies not currently covered by detection filters.

 #### Cons
-- Not all whale sightings will have corresponding audio.
+- Not all whale encounters will have corresponding audio.
 - More likely to find low scoring detections/ model scores
-- Distance from sighting can be too far from hydrophone, even when constraints are set.
+- Distance from encounter can be too far from hydrophone, even when constraints are set.
     - TODO: Check if there are any restrictions on boating around the Monterey Bay Hydrophone.